tuanho27/torchstat/README.md

 [![Build Status](https://travis-ci.org/Swall0w/torchstat.svg?branch=master)](https://travis-ci.org/Swall0w/torchstat)

+# update
+This branch update the original source in order to use in detection

 # torchstat
 This is a lightweight neural network analyzer based on PyTorch.
 It is designed to make building your networks quick and easy, with the ability to debug them.